aarneranta/chalmers-advanced-python/labs/lab3/README.md

 This effect is that major factor that can make "shortest time" and "shortest distance" differ.
 Its implementation requires that we recognize when a change must be made and add a suitable number of minutes or meters to the cost.

-One way to do this with the existing algorithms is simply to build a new graph for the network, where
+One way to do this with the existing algorithms is simply to build a new graph for the network, where:

 - vertices are pairs `(stop, line)` for each `stop` in the original graph and each `line` than passes through it,
 - every edge `(a, b)` of the original graph is multiplied to edges `((a, line), (b, line))` for every `line` that serves both `a` and `b`,
 - edges are added between all vertices that have the same `stop`,
 - distances and transfer time between different stops are the same as in the original graph,
-- a special change distance and change time is added between vertices that have the same stop but different times - for instance, 20 metres and 10 minutes, respectively.
+- a special change distance and change time is added between vertices that have the same stop but different times — for instance, 20 metres and 10 minutes, respectively.

 ## Adding links to actual traffic information